mku11/Salmon-Vault/README.md

 <!-- [![GitHub Releases](https://img.shields.io/github/downloads/mku11/Salmon-Vault/latest/total?logo=github)](https://github.com/mku11/Salmon-Vault/releases) -->

 ## Features
-* Create portable file drives locked with a text password.
+* Create portable virtual file drives encrypted with a text password.
 * Drives are portable and can be decrypted with any device.
-* Unlike other solutions with Salmon there is no birthday problem.
+* Unlike other products with Salmon there is no birthday problem.
 * Back up your drives as often as you wish.
 * Devices can be authorized to import new files.
 * Encrypted multimedia playback for audio and video.
+* Image Viewer support for common formats Jpeg, Png, Bmp.
 * Built-in Text Editor for editing encrypting text files.
 * Allow editing with external Apps (Android only).